-OpenVMS Alpha supports the Fibre Channel devices listed in Table 7-2.
-For Fibre Channel fabric components supported by OpenVMS, refer to the latest version of hp StorageWorks SAN Design (order number: AA-RMPNFC-TE).
+OpenVMS supports the Fibre Channel devices listed in the Software Product Description.
+For Fibre Channel fabric components supported by OpenVMS, refer to the latest version of HP StorageWorks SAN Design Reference Guide (order number AA-RMPNM-TE).

 Note that Fibre Channel hardware names typically use the letter G to designate hardware that is specific to Fibre Channel.
 Fibre Channel configurations with other Fibre Channel equipment are not supported.
 To determine the required minimum versions of the operating system and firmware, see the release notes.